Completing the FAFSA

 - Include yourself in the household size.
 Even if you didn't live there during the previous year, you should always include yourself as part of your parent's household.

-- Don't forget to sign the application with your PIN!
+- Don't forget to sign the application with your FSA ID!
 Dependent students must have one parent’s signature.

 - Remember to file on time; priority is given to students who file the FAFSA by March 1.